Kweniks/cairn-fr/second-edition/wardens-guide/pointcrawls.md

 ## Converting a Map

-The following method relies heavily on the Wilderness Exploration procedures in the Cairn 2e Player's Guide.
+The following method relies heavily on the Wilderness Exploration procedures in the Cairn 2e Guide de l'utilisateur.

 - Number any potential points of interest on the map.
 - Identify potential routes between each point, noting obvious roads, trails, and waterways.
 Indicate any sites that lack connecting routes to other points.